avinashsai/Neural-Networks/README.md

-# Neural-Networks-from-Scratch
+# Neural-Networks

-This Repository Consists of Neural Networks Implements from Scratch for deeper insight into the architecture
+This repository consists of implementation of various neural network architectures.